Should I use my CPAP when I have a cold?

 To make breathing easier, consider changing your sleeping position.
 Sleeping on your side opens your airways and nasal passages, improving your breathing.

 Consider using a CPAP pillow if you use a bulky full-face mask.
 These are designed with cut-outs for your mask to sit in so you can sleep on your side.
-A CPAP pillow also reduces the risk of red marks and pressure marks from your mask.
+A CPAP pillow also reduces the risk of red marks from your mask.
+It is also helpful to raise your head with a wedge under your pillow to help your airways open during sleep.

 CPAP pressure settings